Build a Minimal LLM Application

 })

-Ollama supports running open-source models locally, making it suitable for scenarios requiring data privacy or offline usage.
+Ollama supports running open-source models locally — ideal for privacy-sensitive or offline scenarios.

 // eino-examples/quickstart/chat/ollama.go